cillacodes/employee-bonus-calculator---weekend-challenge-1/README.md

 The goal of the first weekend challenge is to create a form with basic functionality.

 Form parameters:
+---
--[]From that collects employee data
+-From that collects employee data
--[]A submit button that clears out the form and stores the information -[]The information then appended to the DOM -[]Calculate combined employee salary and return monthly cost of salaries
+-A submit button that clears out the form and stores the information -The information then appended to the DOM
+-Calculate combined employee salary and return monthly cost of salaries